kosvi/HY_own_pipeline/README.md

 Run command `docker-compose -f docker-compose.dev.yml up` and open `localhost:5000` in your browser.
 Both backend and frontend will reload when you save changes to sources.

+**ISSUE**

+Noticed that for some reason this requires user to run `npm install` for both backend and frontend in the working directory in order to run the containers.
+It seems node_modules won't appear in the directories by running `npm install` inside Dockerfile.
+I will troubleshoot this more.

 ## Backend

 To run this app, you have to create file `.env` to project root with following content: